Winter Course Starts ~ April 15, 2015

 6 Week Course Outline

-Unit 1: Introduction and How to Work in Your online course
+Unit 1: Introduction to Your Online Course

 I observed little children; I sensed their needs; I tried to fulfill them; they call that the Montessori Method. – Maria Montessori